Andrea C. Ferrari

+Andrea Carlo Ferrari (born 1972) is a professor of nanotechnology at the University of Cambridge.
+Ferrari is a researcher in graphene and related materials.

+Academic career

-Andrea Carlo Ferrari (born 1972) earned a PhD in electrical engineering from the University of Cambridge after obtaining a Laurea in nuclear engineering at Polytechnic University of Milan, in Italy.
-He was also awarded an ScD (Doctor of Science) from the University of Cambridge.
+Ferrari earned a PhD in electrical engineering from the University of Cambridge after obtaining a Laurea in nuclear engineering at Polytechnic University of Milan, in Italy.
 He is the Founder and Director of the Cambridge Graphene Centre at the University of Cambridge, and the EPSRC Doctoral Training Centre in Graphene Technology.
 Prof. Ferrari is the Science and Technology Officer and the Chair of the Management Panel of the Graphene Flagship, one of the biggest research initiatives ever funded by the European Commission.

 Awards

 Ferrari is a Fellow of the American Physical Society, the Institute of Physics, the Materials Research Society, the Optical Society, the European Academy of Sciences, the Royal Academy of Engineering, and the Royal Society of Chemistry.
 He is also a Member of Academia Europaea.
-Among others, he has received the following awards: